 - All cooking appliances benefit from being kept clean and most are very easy to maintain.
 When appliances run at peak efficiency, energy is maximized.
 For range tops, keep burner heads clean to maximize the flame and work at peak efficiency.
 A wavy or yellow flame is a sign the burner needs attention and you need to call an authorized service agent.

 - High efficiency dishwashers don’t just save water, they save natural gas.
 Dishwashers that recirculate hot water reduce the demand on the natural gas water heater and save $200 in natural gas costs and 50,000 gallons of water per year.

 - Invest in a high-efficiency fryer with faster recovery times and save energy.
 Better cooking efficiency and optimized idle rates can save 30 to 50% on the annual operational cost of a standard-efficiency fryer.

 - Consider a natural gas steamer for your kitchen and save energy.
 A high-efficiency steamer, including those with the ENERGY STAR® logo, can save well over half the annual appliance energy cost.

 - Don’t leave the high-efficiency decision for your next natural gas griddle on the back burner!
-A griddle with the ENERGY STAR® logo can save you 30 percent off your annual appliance energy costs.
+A griddle with the ENERGY STAR® logo can save you 30% off your annual appliance energy costs.
 Those savings add up to the amount of hot water energy needed for a commercial kitchen to use its dishwasher for six months!

 - Combi ovens diversify the kitchen’s cooking options and can help save energy.
 Compared to a traditional steamer, a combi oven can chop your appliance cooking cost in half.
-Consider a high-efficiency combi option, including those with the ENERGY STAR® logo, and potentially chop your costs by at least 30 percent.
+Consider a high-efficiency combi option, including those with the ENERGY STAR® logo, and potentially chop your costs by at least 30%.